hive-engine/steemsmartcontracts-wiki/Market-Pools.md

 To provide the resources for trading to occur, liquidity must be sent and stored by the smart contract.

 ### addLiquidity
 This action will send both tokens in a given pair to the smart contract to provide liquidity for traders to swap tokens.

 If this is being called on a newly created market pool, the initial liquidity provider sets the starting price for the pair.
-If the pair tokens have orders in the HE order book, the initial price will be compared to the last price on the order book market for deviation beyond a specified value.
+If the pair tokens have orders in the HE order book, the initial price will be compared to the last price on the order book market for deviation beyond 1%.
+This is to avoid an unintentional arbitrage situation.

 For existing pools, liquidity can only be added in such a way that the trading price is maintained.
+As such, the contract may adjust either base or quote quantity by a small factor to meet these requirements.
+If the adjustment exceeds the default or specified ```maxSlippage```, the liquidity will not be added.

 If the provider is seeding a new pool, the number of shares they will receive will equal ```sqrt(x * y)```, where x and y represent the amount of each token provided.

 * requires active key: yes